Keeping our residents and buildings safe from fire

 E-bikes and e-scooters

 E-bikes and e-scooters are a popular means of getting around.
-However, the number of incidents, including fatal fires, that are caused by not storing or charging them properly, is unfortunately rising.
-According to the latest figures from the London Fire Brigade, they dealt with 116 incidents in 2022.
+However, the number of incidents, including fatal fires, that are caused by not storing or charging them properly, is also rising.
 That’s why, if you use one and keep it at home, you need to follow these essential do’s and don’ts:

 You can find out more about how to store and charge e-bikes and e-scooters safely, here on the National Fire Chief Council's website.